BLimmie/eyewire_validator/README.md

 ## The Model

 The model architecture is a recurrent lightweight U-Net ("lwunet" for short).
-It consists of 2 Conv3D/ReLU/MaxPool layers, of which the outputs gets concatenated to the 2 ConvTranspose3D/ReLU layers.
+It consists of 2 Conv3D/ReLU/MaxPool layers, of which the outputs get concatenated to the 2 ConvTranspose3D/ReLU layers.
 The output of that is fed into two 1x1x1 Conv3D layers to calculate the predicted output and uncertainty of each pixel.

 <p align="center">
   <img src="https://i.imgur.com/0lV3Si8.png" title="This is so lightweight, it can actually fit on 12 GB of GPU RAM" />